pingwcy/SuperSerpent/README.md

 </a>

 **SuperSerpent** is an experimental and educational project that implements both **transparent filesystem encryption** (via FUSE on Linux) and **interactive file-level encryption** with strong cryptographic algorithms and high portability.
-**Known Security Issue: CTR Mode in FileSystem will reuse counters when changing files**

 ---

 ## ✨ Features